CiaraC03/DigitalRain/index.md

-I decided to generate a different range of numbers I was gonna use the **'std::mt19937'** library as this was more releavmt to what i was doing and seemed to be more advanced than the old c++ library **'rand()'**.
-To add this to my project i just needed to add the header file **'#include <random>'**.

 ## First Attempt at DigitalRain

-For my first attempt I wanted to create a basic rain display, using the height, width and speed variables I already created.
+For my first attempt I wanted to create a basic rain display, using the height and width variables I already created.
 First I created a function to display my rain.

 My fist plan was to find out how to update the sequence of numbers every time my rain ran.
 This is the resaerch I came back with: